pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Of course, there are lots of remedies.
 Clocks can be synchronised, more or less.
 A timestamp server could be used, and hybrid monotonically increasing timestamps can implemented.
-Furthermore, the risk of simultaneous timestamps can be mitigated by using a random component to the timestamp, as with UUID v1, at the expense of randomizing the order of otherwise simultaneous events.
+Furthermore, the risk of simultaneous timestamps can be mitigated by using a random component to the timestamp, as with UUID v1 (which randomizes the order of otherwise "simultaneous" events).

-Such techniques are common, widely discussed, and entirely legitimate approaches to the complications encountered when using timestamps to sequence events.
+These techniques (and others) are common, widely discussed, and entirely legitimate approaches to the complications encountered when using timestamps to sequence events.
 The big advantage of using timestamps is that you don't need to generate a sequence of integers, and applications can be distributed and scaled without performance being limited by a fragile single-threaded auto-incrementing integer-sequence bottleneck.

-In support of this approach, the library's relational record classes for timestamp sequenced items, in particular the ``TimestampSequencedRecord`` classes for SQLAlchemy and Django, index their position field, which is a timestamp, and so this index can be used to get all application events in certain order.
-Following this sequence will be as reliable as the timestamps given to the events.
-So if you use this class in this way, do make sure your clocks are in sync.
+In support of this approach, the library's relational record classes for timestamp sequenced items.
+In particular, the ``TimestampSequencedRecord`` classes for SQLAlchemy and Django index their position field, which is a timestamp, and so this index can be used to get all application events ordered by timestamp.
+If you use this class in this way, make sure your clocks are in sync, and query events from the last position until a time in the recent past, in order to implement a jitter buffer.

 Todo: Code example.